-A strong password is your first line of defense against hacking.
-On the other hand, a weak password makes your private data extremely vulnerable.
+Having a strong password is often your first line of defense against a hacking attempt.
+Creating strong passwords for your various accounts is essential in protecting your identity, accounts, and network.
+On the other hand, weak passwords can make you an easy target for hacking, but so can poor password hygiene.
 Here's what we recommend to ensure your safety on all your personal accounts:

 Strength = Variety x Length

 If your password gets stolen in an encrypted form (often the case in major breaches), your best chance at avoiding decryption lies in having a long password.
 Every extra character in a password exponentially increases the time it will take a hacker to decrypt it.
 For this reason, passwords shorter than 8 characters are never safe, while passwords of 16+ characters can be nearly uncrackable.
 Some organizations, however, can't handle passwords past a certain character count, so here are some tips for securing passwords of varying lengths.

 # of Characters

 Types of Characters Needed to Keep the Password Strong

 |Use mixed-case letters||CouGarCooLestCast|